Jalller/Jalller/README.md

 ## 👋 Hi, I’m Jalller! 👋

 🎯 **A little about me**
-- 🎓 Student — Software Development, third semester.
+- 🎓 Student at **Cphbusiness** — Software Development, third semester.
 Professional code breaker
 - 💻 Backend-leaning dev on a mission to full-stack it up
 - 🧩 Somewhere between “I got this” and Googling how to center a div
 - 🌱 Currently leveling up in frontend (that domain name’s about to earn its keep)